Hamptons Wellness: 34 Menopause Symptoms

 Weight gain is another sign of changing hormones Weight gain, specifically a thickening around the waist, is another sign of changing hormones levels during menopause.
 While some sources claim that menopause has nothing to do with weight gain, hormonal changes during menopause actually influence weight gain and redistribution of fat.
 For example, fewer circulating estrogen hormones lead the body to retain more fat cells as an alternative source of components of estrogen.

 Incontinence is the involuntary excretion of urineIncontinence in menopausal women can be divided into three types.
 Stress incontinence is the accidental release of urine while laughing, coughing, sneezing, or due to over-exertion.
 This usually happens when the internal muscles fail to work effectively, because of age, surgery, or childbirth.
 With urge incontinence, the bladder develops a “mind of its own,” contracting and emptying whenever full despite an individual’s conscious efforts to resist.
 Overflow incontinence is the absence of the sensation of a full bladder, whereby accidental urination occurs because the individual doesn’t realize the bladder is full.
+Incontinence can be helped by visiting urologists like Advanced Urology, who can advise you on different treatment methods tailored to you, and improve your quality of life.

 Lactose intolerance causes gassiness, bloating, and discomfort after eating dairy foods Bloating occurs in most women throughout their lives, due to digestive issues or as a part of PMS.
 This symptom is characterized by a swollen belly, a feeling of tightness, and discomfort or pain in the stomach area.
 Typically, this arises from intestinal gas caused by poor food transit; this is due to low levels of bile, which is caused by estrogen deficiency.
 One other cause of bloating could be lactose intolerance, or the body’s rejection of dairy foods.
 As people age, they produce less lactase – the enzyme needed to digest lactose.